wrexik/SkyBase/journal.md

 | SD Card 128GB | For storage of video recordings | 15          | [SD Card](https://www.aliexpress.com/item/1005005947146666.html)                                 |
 | TOTAL                   |                                              | **92US$**     |                                                                      |

+# 07-02-2025: Final words before pitch
+Hey there, ive exported the box.
+And uploaded it into the 3D-files folder.
+Ive also made the README explain the project well.
+And added a bom with the same table as here.
+I hope yall like it.
+Im looking forward to building it!

+I will be continuing with desinging the case with the components on hand.
+So if you want to build it your self be ready for a guide and a final case design.
+I will be writing it all to this jornal :).

+Thanks HC!